 The Cayman Islands and their legal framework are quite suitable for private token sales and for major reputable public token sales for projects with established teams, strategies and explicit business plans.
 For public sales within small startups, this jurisdiction may prove to be too expensive and complicated, but, as each project is unique, a final decision should be made following a thorough review.

 To learn more about the Cayman Islands as an option for token issuance, and compare it with other jurisdictions that may be suitable locations for token issuance, book a Legal Discovery Session with one of the experts at Legal Nodes.
-During the 1-hour session, you will get:
+During the session, you will get:

 - An intro to crypto-friendly countries–specifically which ones may be the best jurisdictions for your token issuance;